Richardaeld/cola-vending-machine/README.md

 + As an admin, I want to be able to change the max available of a cola.
 + As an admin, I want to be able to update the description of a cola.
 + As an admin, I want to be able to view all products including id and description.
++ As an admin, I want to be able to view all basic cola information minus the description while I refill the vending machine.
++ As an admin, I want to view a customers purchase history. **Scalability** (Not implemented)
 #### Auth
 + As an admin, I need to be able to login to preform my duties.
-+ As an admin, I want to be able to update my name.
++ As an admin, I want to be able to update my name. **Scalability** (Not implemented)
-+ As an admin, I want to be able to change my password.
++ As an admin, I want to be able to change my password. **Scalability** (Not implemented)
 + As an admin, I want to be able to change a client’s status to admin.
-+ As an admin, I want to be able to view my login name.
++ As an admin, I want to be able to view my login name. **Scalability** (Not implemented)
 + As an admin, I want to see all the admins.
 + As an admin, I want to see all the customers.